Davi-S/dotfiles/README.md

 # Aconfmgr Configuration

-This repository contains my configuration files for using with the [aconfmgr](https://github.com/CyberShadow/aconfmgr) tool, which automates the management of an Arch Linux system's configuration.
+This repository contains my system configuration files for use with the [aconfmgr](https://github.com/CyberShadow/aconfmgr) tool.

-Below is an overview of the structure, usage, and key customization aspects of this repository.
+Below is an overview of this repository's structure, usage, and key customization aspects.

 ## Repository Structure